Hanabi-Live/hanabi-live/docs/VARIANTS.md

 * Color clues touch no suits.
 (Empty color clues are always allowed.)
 * The red and purple suit are removed.

+### Rainbow & Multi-Fives (6 Suits)

+* A rainbow suit is added as a 6th suit.
+* Furthermore, all rank clues will touch 5's of any suit.